seanglavin/odin-recipes/README.md

 # odin-recipes
 This is the first practice project!
-It will be a basic recipe website
+It will be a basic recipe website.
-It will consist of a main idnex page that links toa few recipes
+It will consist of a main idnex page that links to a few recipes.